excsn/rzmq/core/API_REFERENCE.md

 *   **Constructors:**
     *   `pub fn new() -> Result<Context, ZmqError>`
+        *   Creates a new, independent `rzmq` context with default internal capacities.
+    *   `pub fn with_capacity(actor_mailbox_capacity: Option<usize>) -> Result<Context, ZmqError>`
-        *   Creates a new, independent `rzmq` context.
-This is the starting point for any `rzmq` application.
+        *   Creates a new, independent `rzmq` context, allowing optional specification of the bounded capacity for internal actor command mailboxes.
+If `None`, a default capacity is used.
+Minimum capacity is 1.

 *   **Socket Creation:**
     *   `pub fn socket(&self, socket_type: SocketType) -> Result<Socket, ZmqError>`